-Largest exodus in five years hits U.S.-based stock mutual funds: ICI
+Large exodus from stock funds attributed to product switch: ICI

-NEW YORK Mutual fund investors flooded stockpickers with redemption orders during the latest week, cashing out the most money in five years, Investment Company Institute data showed on Wednesday.
+NEW YORK (Reuters) - U.S.-based stock mutual funds reported the largest outflows in five years, Investment Company Institute data showed on Wednesday, adding to a poor year of sales for the funds.

-The investors pulled $16.9 billion from stock mutual funds in the seven days through Oct.
+Some $16.9 billion moved from stock mutual funds in the seven days through Oct.
 19, more than in any other week since August 2011, the trade group's data showed.

 By contrast, stock exchange-traded funds took in $2.4 billion.
 ETFs mostly "passively" track market indexes, while the mutual funds largely employ "active" managers who pick stocks.

+Mutual fund companies have shifted money into collective investment trusts not regulated by the U.S. Securities and Exchange Commission in an effort to cut fees.

+CITs can only be offered to qualified retirement plans such as 401(k)s, and analysts said their less stringent reporting requirements translate into lower operating expenses for fund companies.

-The latest data is another somber development for stock mutual fund managers who, despite strong markets, are on pace to record a year of withdrawals comparable with the 2008 peak of the global financial crisis.
+The latest data is another somber development for stock mutual funds which, despite strong markets, are on pace to record a year of withdrawals comparable with the 2008 peak of the global financial crisis.

 The S&P 500 index, including dividends, is headed to its eighth year of positive returns.

-"The trend to passive ETFs has persisted throughout the year," said Todd Rosenbluth, director of ETF & mutual fund research at CFRA.
+"The trend to passive ETFs has persisted throughout the year," said Todd Rosenbluth, director of ETF and mutual fund research at CFRA.
 "Active funds have failed to keep up with common benchmarks this year, and investors are looking for lower-cost alternatives."

 The outflows from stock mutual funds come ahead of the Nov.
 8 U.S. presidential election and a potential interest-rate hike by the Federal Reserve that could push equities lower.